sovity/dataspace-portal/README.md

 ## Contact

-If you're interested in deploying the Authority Portal for productive use, we at sovity are ready to assist you.
+If you're interested in deploying the Data Space Portal for productive use, we at sovity are ready to assist you.
 Our team is committed to providing the support you need to make the most of this powerful tool.
-Contact us today to learn more about how the Authority Portal can transform your dataspace management: contact@sovity.de
+Contact us today to learn more about how the Data Space Portal can transform your dataspace management: contact@sovity.de

 <p align="right">(<a href="#readme-top">back to top</a>)</p>